ottacom/saltstack_ipa_vault/README.md

 ### Remind:
 The module is obfuscated, by **pyarmor** this is the last chance to protect the GPG PASSWORD in case someone can see the file, but this it doesn't mean that reverse engineering can be performed on the file

-# Things know and best practices
+# Things to know and best practices

 - FreeIpa module will log all the activities into SYSLOG
 - Ipa module is using GPG to decode the pillar file which contains credentials to get access on FreeIpa and decode the secrets, the GPG key must be protected by a password which is hardcoded into the module, the module MUST be obfuscated usning pyarmor